drhsqlite/fossil-mirror/www/th1.md

 to have an appearance similar to C/C++.
 It is important to remember, though, that a TH1 script is really just a list of text commands, not a context-free language with a grammar like C/C++.
-This can be confusing to long-time C/C++ programmers because TH1 does look a lot like C/C++.
-But the semantics of TH1 are closer to FORTH or Lisp than they are to C.
+This can be confusing to long-time C/C++ programmers because TH1 does look a lot like C/C++, but the semantics of TH1 are closer to FORTH or Lisp than they are to C.

-Consider the "if" command in TH1.
+Consider the `if` command in TH1.

         if {$current eq "dev"} {
           puts "hello"